 Students must complete all coursework required for the PhD in Nursing degree before entering Dissertation Status.
 Students may take extra courses during Dissertation Status if eligible; refer to the Registration of Extra Courses policy.

-“Continuous registration as a graduate student is required unless a formal leave of absence is granted by the dean of the student’s school.
+“Continuous registration as a graduate student is required unless a formal leave of absence is granted by the student’s school.
 A leave of absence will be granted for military duty, medical reasons, or family leave; this leave is typically for up to one year and “stops the clock” on time to completion.
-Personal leave for other reasons may be granted for up to one year with the approval of the Graduate Dean (Associate Dean for Academic Programs at the School of Nursing), but it does not automatically change the time limit.
+Personal leave for other reasons may be granted for up to one year with the approval of the Graduate Chair in consultation with the Graduate Dean (Associate Dean for Academic Programs at the School of Nursing) but it does not automatically change the time limit.
 Additional requirements for return may be imposed by the Graduate Dean.
 No degree examinations may be taken while a student is on leave of absence.
 A student without an approved leave of absence who fails to register each semester will be considered to have withdrawn from the program; approval by the Graduate Dean and recertification are required for reinstatement.”

-A student who wishes a leave of absence must submit a written request to the Graduate Group in Nursing Chair for initial approval and then to the Associate Dean of Academic Programs for final approval.
+A student who wishes a leave of absence must submit a written request .
 The granting of a leave of absence for personal reasons does not automatically change the time limit for completion of degree requirements.